using CalculusWithJulia

 \[ a^{(\log_b(x)/\log_b(b))} = (b^{\log_b(a)})^{(\log_b(x)/\log_b(a))} = b^{\log_b(a) \cdot \log_b(x)/\log_b(a) } = b^{\log_b(x)} = x. \]

-If \(a, b\) are positive bases; \(u,v\) are positive numbers; and \(x\) is any real number then:
+In short, we have these three properties of logarithmic functions when \(a, b\) are positive bases; \(u,v\) are positive numbers; and \(x\) is any real number:

-\[\begin{align*} \log_a(uv) &= \log_a(u) + \log_a(v), \\ \log_a(u^x) &= x \log_a(u), \text{ and} \\ \log_a(u) &= \log_b(u)/\log_b(a). \end{align*}\]
+\[ \begin{align*} \log_a(uv) &= \log_a(u) + \log_a(v), \\ \log_a(u^x) &= x \log_a(u), \text{ and} \\ \log_a(u) &= \log_b(u)/\log_b(a). \end{align*} \]

 Before the ubiquity of electronic calculating devices, the need to compute was still present.
 Ancient civilizations had abacuses to make addition easier.
 For multiplication and powers a slide rule could be used.
 It is easy to represent addition physically with two straight pieces of wood - just represent a number with a distance and align the two pieces so that the distances are sequentially arranged.
 To multiply then was as easy: represent the logarithm of a number with a distance then add the logarithms.
 The sum of the logarithms is the logarithm of the product of the original two values.
 Converting back to a number answers the question.
 The conversion back and forth is done by simply labeling the wood using a logartithmic scale.
 The slide rule was invented soon after Napier’s initial publication on the logarithm in 1614.